sboots/vote-yes-yukon-website-2025/content/_index.md

 You can find out more on [Elections Yukon’s plebiscite page](https://electionsyukon.ca/en/plebiscite), or in their [plebiscite explainer video](https://www.youtube.com/watch?v=NjM1tPb4wAI).

 {{< callout >}}
-  Read our latest update: [Campaign update from Vote YES Yukon](/blog/campaign-update-vote-yes-yukon/)
+  Read our latest update: [“Different is good”, vote yes!](/blog/different-is-good/)

   **Media coverage:**